msjarrett/exercises/adventofcode2022/README.md

 * Day 15: Part 1 was easy enough, but the trivial solution to part B is 16Tb allocation.
 So went with rows of `List<IntRange>`.
 This STILL OOMs in tests, but generates a solution. `IntRange` is still useless.
   AoC was kinda a jerk for putting input data in the problem statement instead of the input.txt.
+* Day 16: Wow the adventure.
+    * First, the regexes, great for matching text, but adding plurals was sneaky until I noticed it.
+    * Implemented a search of the entire space.
+This obviously blew up for size.
+    * Added a variety of pruning solutions to prevent revisiting nodes before releasing pressure.
+This was enough to get past part one.
+    * No amount of pruning made this good enough for part 2.
+So by doing Dijstra's algorithm from each node, I could reduce the graph down from 58 nodes to 16 nodes with costed edges.
+This was much faster, but a BFS even over the reduced graph would run out of memory quickly.
+    * DFS could run without taxing memory indefinitely, but would invariably end up low.
+But after about 16 minutes of compute, **found an acceptable answer**.
+    * Giving up for now.
+TODO: consider reintroducing score filter.
+Consider priority search.